FryDay

 FryDay is a 2018 Indian comedy-drama film directed by Abhishek Dogra.
-It is produced by Sajid Qureshi and PVR Pictures and stars Govinda, Varun Sharma, Prabhleen Sandhu and Digangana Suryavanshi in lead roles.
-The film was scheduled to release on 11 May 2018.
+Sajid Qureshi and ⠀⠀PVR Pictures produce it and stars Govinda, Varun Sharma, Prabhleen Sandhu and Digangana Suryavanshi in lead roles.
+The film was scheduled to be released on 11 May 2018.
 It was released on 12 October 2018.

 Plot

 Rajeev is a salesman who works for Pavitra Paani Purifiers.
-He was unable to sell any water purifiers for the few days.
-So his boss gives him the last chance.
-Rajeev goes to his friends' restaurant and he tells him that Gagan's wife needs a purifier.
-Gagan is a stage actor and his wife works for NGO.
-And she goes to shimla for few days.
-Gagan calls a girl and she arrives at his home.
-And suddenly Gagan finds a thief in his house.
-The thief blackmails him for Gagan was having an extramarital affair.
-And Rajeev calls Gagan's wife and she says that her husband will be present at her house and Rajeev goes to the house and misunderstands the girl as Gagan's wife and comical incidence takes place at the house.
+He had been unable to sell any water purifiers for several days.
+So his boss gave him one last chance.
+Rajeev went to a restaurant owned by a friend and told him that Gagan's wife needed a water purifier.
+Gagan is a stage actor, and his wife works for an NGO.
+She goes to Shimla for a few days.
+Gagan calls a girl, who arrives at his home.
+Suddenly, Gagan finds a thief in his house.
+The thief blackmails him because Gagan was having an affair.
+Rajeev then calls Gagan's wife, who tells him that her husband will be at her house.
+Rajeev goes to the house, mistakes the girl for Gagan's wife, and a series of comical incidents ensues.